 We aren’t trying to scare you about gum disease, but the bacteria that cause it already live in your mouth.
-These bacteria multiply daily, which is why brushing and flossing every single day is so important.
+These bacterias multiply daily!
+This is why brushing and flossing every single day is so important for gum disease prevention.

 Your oral hygiene routine is how you remove this harmful bacteria as well as plaque buildup that can lead to tartar, cavities, and gum infections.
 Brushing also removes small food particles that can become fuel for bacteria, but flossing is the best way to get rid of those particles that may be stuck between your teeth.

 Cleanings and exams are how dental professional get rid of plaque and tartar buildup that you may have missed.
 Routine dental checkups do reduce your risk of gum problems and other oral health issues.

 To continue our scary movie analogy, bacteria would be the bad guys … and you are the hero!

 If you do develop a gum infection, our team is here to support you on your mission to restore your oral health.